 For the purpose of establishing eligibility, two six-week summer terms may count as one long semester.
 Transfer students have the same eligibility as freshman students until completion of one semester.

 Any student currently registered in good standing with the university with a 2.0 GPA on all course work completed at Lamar and/or LIT is eligible to participate in any extracurricular activity.
 Members who do not meet this requirement will be limited to only meeting attendance and academic improvement programs.
 University organizations may establish higher individual requirements for GPA and enrollment status.

 The Greek Council is composed of the following:

-- National Pan-Hellenic Council (NPHC) — The National Pan-Hellenic Council serves as the official agent of eight traditionally African-American Greek Letter fraternities and sororities.
+- National Pan-Hellenic Council (NPHC) — The National Pan-Hellenic Council serves as the official agent of eight traditionally African-American Greek letter fraternities and sororities.

 - Inter-Fraternity Council (IFC) — The Inter-Fraternity Council is the advisory and governing organization for fraternity members.

-- Multicultural Greek Council (MGC) – The Multicultural Greek Council is the advisory council for multicultural Greek Letter organizations.
+- Multicultural Greek Council (MGC) – The Multicultural Greek Council is the advisory council for multicultural Greek letter organizations.

-College Panhellenic Chapters
+College Panhellenic Council

 National Pan-Hellenic Council